sashkasirotin/weather_data_microsoft/README.md

-this is my weather -app on azure kuberneties cluster
+this is my weather -app on azure kuberneties cluster alex